elioannou/raspi-temp/README.md

 To plot temperatures use the gnuplot script `plot_temp.gp` which will output the files in the `webpage` directory.

-To access the website online you should make a simlink from the location where websites are published in your system.
+To access the website online you should make a symbolic link from the location where websites are published in your system.
 e.g. `/var/www/html` in Debian
 You can also create a cron job to run the gnuplot script and plot the new values